vacp2p/rfc/content/docs/rfcs/48/README.md

 For example, a GitHub user with over 100 followers is considered to have "gold" reputation.

 Interep uses [Semaphore](https://semaphore.appliedzkp.org/) under the hood to allow anonymous signaling of membership in a group.
-Therefore, a user with a "gold" reputation can signal their membership without revealing their identity.
+Therefore, a user with a "gold" reputation can prove the existence of their membership without revealing their identity.

 RLN is used for spam prevention, and Interep is used for group management.